-Our annual funding is currently received by the Shire of Ravensthorpe and Regional Arts WA, supported by other ongoing funding applications.
+Annual funding is currently received by the Shire of Ravensthorpe and Regional Arts WA, supported by other funding applications.

 In partnership with Regional Arts WA, Rave About Arts’ Hub Network includes the Shires of Jerramungup and Lake Grace, building partnerships with local business, community groups, government and individuals in order to further develop art in the wider region.